Axinom/mosaic-media-template/services/media/service/README.md

 If simplified, the script execution process looks like this:

-- Request existing encoding processing profiles from configured encoding service URL
+- Request existing encoding processing profiles from configured the video service URL
 - Request existing genres from the media service database
 - Generate random image files and put them into the configured blob storage container
 - Make multiple copies of the sample video file and put them into the configured blob storage container
-- Generate Ingest Document JSON file using data from requested encoding profiles, genres, generated videos, images, and pseudo-random metadata
+- Generate a ingest document JSON file using data from requested encoding profiles, genres, generated videos, images, and pseudo-random metadata
 - Save this file into the `services/media/service/ingest-gen` folder, which is excluded from source control by default.